Owatonna Senior High School: Fourth OHS

-In November 2019, voters approved a bond referendum to build a new high school on the southeast corner of town.
-Many businesses pledged financial support as part of a community effort to build a new high school.
-Local business, Federated Insurance, donated $20 million towards the cost of the new high school and to reduce the tax impact to the community.
+In November 2019, voters approved a $104 million bond referendum to build a new high school in the southeast corner of town.
+Multiple businesses pledged financial support.
+Local business, Federated Insurance donated $20 million towards the cost of the new high school and to reduce the tax impact to the community.
 Wenger Corporation and Viracon also pledged resources of music equipment and glass respectively to help support the project.
-The new high school is scheduled to open in the fall of 2023.
+The building broke ground on May 6, 2021.